 7. Visit a grand garden.
 Historic homes and castles may still be closed, but many of their spectacular grounds have reopened to the public.
 Check ahead what facilities there are for toilets and refreshments.

 8. Enjoy an outdoor performance.
-Drive-in movie theatres are reopening, while drive-in and outdoor movies, concerts and comedy nights are popping up to offer socially-distanced entertainment.
+Drive-in movie theaters are reopening, while drive-in and outdoor movies, concerts and comedy nights are popping up to offer socially-distanced entertainment.
 You may not be able to share a car with your date just yet, but an outdoor event could be an exciting date.

 9. Visit a zoo or nature reserve.
 Animal lovers?
 Zoos and animal sanctuaries are opening again (with limits on indoor enclosures).
-Or if you prefer seeing birds and animals in their natural habitat, then nature reserves and wetlands centres offer top nature-spotting opportunities.
+Or if you prefer seeing birds and animals in their natural habitat, then nature reserves and wetlands centers offer top nature-spotting opportunities.

 10. Get sporty.
 For energetic types, there are plenty of activities you can enjoy outside, from playing tennis to wild swimming.
 If it’s winter where you live, sledging could be a super-fun date.
 Or for something less challenging, how about kite flying?
 Basic kites are fairly cheap, and it’s an exhilarating way to spend a windy day – but don’t get close enough to get your strings tangled!

 11. Go berry picking.
-Pick-your-own fruit farms are reopening so, if the weather’s fine, spend a few hours picking delicious soft fruits – then chill out and feast on the fruits of your labour.
+Pick-your-own fruit farms are reopening so, if the weather’s fine, spend a few hours picking delicious soft fruits – then chill out and feast on the fruits of your labor.

 12. Be a tourist in your own town.
 With the streets empty of overseas visitors, now is the ideal time to explore your city and rediscover historic monuments and landmarks.
 Plan a sightseeing tour on foot ¬– some attractions are reopening to visitors, too.